olszewski-mateusz/poker-online/README.md

 1. **Initial game state** - game ID and seed.
 2. **Event stream** - a chronological sequence of all actions performed during the game.

-By applying all actions in order to the initial state, the current game state can be derived.
+By applying all actions in order to the initial state, the current game state can be reconstructed.

 #### API Documentation